wraix/nors-photo-album/README.md

 # nors-photo-album
-A selfhosted responsive photo album.
+A selfhosted responsive photo album written in PHP.